johnsonr/springai-demo/README.md

 In particular:

-- The `CaptureMemoryAdvisor` works off the latest user message only (although this is extracted into a strategy function)
+- The `SavePerformanceAdvisor` works off the latest user message only (although this is extracted into a strategy function)
 - The `CountMentionsAdvisor` looks for a literal string.
-This could easily be improved to work with a local model and exhibit deeper understanding (e.g. "the user is talking about auto service")
+This could easily be improved to work with a local model and exhibit deeper understanding (e.g. "the user is talking about auto service").
+It's also inefficient as it scans all `Mention` entities on every request.
 - The UI is very basic

 Contributions welcome.